Finalyn/bfc/replit.md

 ### Feature Specifications
 - **Authentication**: Simple session-based authentication with a hardcoded password ("slf25").
 Session temporaire sans persistance (redemander à chaque rechargement de page).
 - **Order Form (4 steps)**:
-    1.  **Form Input**: Captures client name/email, supplier, product theme, quantity, delivery date, and remarks.
+    1.  **Form Input**: Captures sales rep name, client name/email, supplier, product theme, quantity, delivery date, and remarks.
-    2.  **E-Signature**: HTML5 canvas for touch signature capture, with clear and mandatory validation.
+    2.  **E-Signature**: HTML5 canvas for touch signature capture with enhanced information: signature location, signature date (pre-filled), client written name, and the visual signature itself.
+All fields are mandatory and validated.
-    3.  **Review**: Displays a comprehensive summary of the order before generation.
+    3.  **Review**: Displays a comprehensive summary of the order including sales rep name, all client information, and complete signature details (name, location, date) before generation.
     4.  **Success & Dispatch**: Shows a unique order number (CMD-YYYY-MMDD-XXXX), enables direct PDF/Excel downloads, triggers automatic email sending, and offers a manual re-send option and a "New Order" button.
 - **Automatic Generation**: Upon order submission, a unique order code is generated.
-A PDF is created containing all order details and the signature image.
-An Excel file is generated with structured data and the signature image.
+A PDF is created containing all order details including sales rep name, complete signature information (client name, location, date) and the signature image.
+An Excel file is generated with structured data including all new fields and the signature image.
 Two emails are automatically dispatched: one with the PDF to the client, and another with both PDF and Excel to the BFC agency.
 All dates and times in generated documents and emails are in "Europe/Paris" timezone.
 The signature is embedded as an image in both PDF and Excel.
 - **Data Storage**: All order data is stored in-memory using JavaScript Maps for simplicity.

 ### System Design Choices